A detailed look on actions on Hochschild complexes especially the degree $1$ co-product and actions on loop spaces: Preliminary Remarks and Notations

+This was established in \cite[Theorem B]{hoch2}.
+The definition of the action uses that linearly $CH^*(A)$ is isomorphic to the reduced tensor algebra $\bar TA$ on $A$.

+The operations are defined via correlations functions, which are morphisms $Y:(\bar TA)^{\ot n}\to k$.
+These dualize to the dg--PROP action as detailed in \S\ref{copar}.
+This entails specifying inputs and outputs which yields a morphism in $Hom(CH^{\ot n_1},CH^{\ot n_2})$, for a specification of $n_1$ inputs and $n_2$ outputs with $n_1+n_2=n$.
+These are compatible with the differentials and give a dg--PROP action if the input/output designation is the one specified by the cell model.
+The asymmetric treatment of inputs and outputs gives rise to two types of duality, a na\"ive one which works on the level of operations ---allowing to assign inputs and outputs in the operations arbitrarily---- and a time reversal duality, see \S\ref{dualitypar}.

+Since the two complexes $CH^*(A)$ and $CH_*(A)$ are duals, we can furthermore identify the complexes: $Hom(CH^{\ot n_1},CH^{\ot n_2})\simeq (CH^*)^{\ot n_1}\ot (CH_*)^{\ot n_2}$.
+This allows one to dualize $CH^*$ outputs, as specified by the cell, as $CH_*$ inputs and likewise dualize factors of $CH^*$, which are inputs according to the cell marking, to $CH_*$ outputs, augmenting the na\"ive duality.
+Structurally this is handled by a two colored PROP, which we introduce in \S\ref{KWangpar} ---more details and examples will be given in \cite{KWang}.

-\item Replacing $A$ by a quasi--Frobenius algebra \cite[Definition 2.7]{hoch2} and a lift of the Casimir aka.\ diagonal.
-A quasi Frobenius algebra is a unital associative dg algebra $(D,d)$ with a trace $\int$, i.e.\ a cylically invariant co--unit such that $\int da=0$ and $A=(H(D,d),\int_H)$ is Frobenius.
-In \cite[Theorem A and B ]{hoch2} we lifted the action to the cocycles of such a dg--algebra.
-The prototypical example is $D=C^*(M)$, for a compact simply connected manifold $M$.
-Using the first part of the remark, it is clear that the operadic correlations functions \cite[\S2.1,\S2.3]{hoch2}, actually lift to all of $D$, that is to $CC^*(D)\simeq CH^*(D,\check {D})$.
-One now has to be careful with dualization.
-In the case of $D=C^*(M)$ the (degree shifting) quasi isomorphism $CH^*(C^*(M),C_*(M))\simeq CH^*(C^*(M),C^*(M))$ was established in \cite{CJ}. \item Finally, upon inspection of operations or sub--PROPs operads, dualizations may not be necessary.
-As remarked, e.g.\ in \cite[\S4]{hoch2} this is the case for the suboperad action yielding Deligne's conjecture \cite{del}. \end{enumerate}
+\subsubsection{PROP actions on $CH^*(D,\check D)$, for $D$ a quasi Frobenius algebra and a lift of the Casimir aka.\ diagonal.}

+A quasi Frobenius algebra, see \cite[Definition 2.7]{hoch2} is a unital associative dg algebra $(D,d)$ with a trace $\int$, i.e.\ a cyclically invariant counit, such that $\int da=0$ and $A=(H(D,d),\int_H)$ is Frobenius.
+In \cite[Theorem A and B]{hoch2}, we lifted the cochain operations to the cocycles of such a dg--algebra using a lift of the Casimir from $H$ to $A$.
+The prototypical example is $D=C^*(M)$, for a compact simply connected manifold $M$, with the lift being a choice of s lift of the diagonal.
+The cocycle condition was introduced to avoid the ambiguity introduced by the choice of lift.
+This also means that the induced operations on cohomology are well defined and independent of the lift.
+However, fixing a lift it is clear that the operadic correlation functions \cite[\S2, \S2.3]{hoch2}, actually lift to all of $D$, that is to $C^*(D)\simeq CH^*(D,\check {D})$.